krzysztoffiok/respectfulness_in_twitter/README.md

-A repository enabling classification of short text entities with various language models.
+This repository contains data, code and results for a research paper:

+"Treat every person with respect” - automated respect classification on Twitter (in preparation)

-If you intend to use it please contact us directly regarding how to cite our work.
+If you intend to use it please contact me directly regarding how to cite this work.

 ## Acknowledgment